HumBird Woolie Styles

 - Cuffed shorties

-"No Fluff" trousers can also be ordered in Capri and Shorts lengths.
+Many NF trouser styles can also be ordered in capri and shorts lengths.

 Detailed measurements for each style can be found here.

 Which HumBird style should I get for my child who is [insert age] and [lanky/chunky/insert adjective]?